croblesm/mssql-polybase/README.md

 GO
 ```

-The quick test above, and the base image was taken from the Microsoft SQL Server Docker GitHub repository:
+This customized image was created based on the original created by the Microsoft SQL Server team:
 https://github.com/microsoft/mssql-docker/tree/master/linux/preview/examples/mssql-polybase

 ## Questions?